brayden-marshall/Logo/README.md

 This is my first attempt at writing an intepreter, so it is not the cleanest or most efficient implementation.
 I learned what I was doing as I went along, and through expermentation.
 I'm sure there are many mistakes in here and improvements to be made, but for now I am happy with what I was able to achieve.

-This also happens to be the first substantial project I have created in Rust.
-I used this project to learn more about the language and get familiar writing larger programs with it.
-Rust is an amazing programming language and I am very glad I decided to learn it.

 ## Getting Started

 Before you can run the interpreter, you need to install Rust and Cargo.
 You can find instructions on how to do that [here](https://doc.rust-lang.org/cargo/getting-started/installation.html)